platformsh/platformsh-docs/docs/src/define-routes/https.md

     to: "http://{default}/"
 ```

-Specifying only HTTP routes results in duplicate HTTPS routes being created automatically,
+When you only define HTTP routes, duplicate HTTPS routes are created automatically.
-allowing the site to be served from both HTTP and HTTPS without redirects.
+This allows your site to be served from both HTTP and HTTPS without redirects.

-More complex routing logic is also possible if the situation calls for it.

 ## TLS configuration